oracleot/starter-templates/README.md

     npx create-react-app *project-name*

 **[npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b)** is a package-runner tool that comes with npm 5.2+.
-Replace *project-name* in the command to your real project name.
+Replace *project-name* in the command with your real project name.
 Then, change your directory into the project by running this command: `cd project-name`.
 Finally, run: `npm start` to start your React project.